scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

     Speed up using :math:`O(N)` over :math:`O(N^2)` approach.
     :label:`nnps-simple`

-Figure :ref:`speedup-nnps` shows the speedup relative to serial code running using Cython for the OpenCL and CUDA backends using the NNPS algorithm and Figure :ref:`time-gpu` shows the time taken for these simulations.
+Figure :ref:`speedup-nnps` shows the speedup achieved OpenCL and CUDA backends running on a GPU relative to serial code running using Cython (on a single CPU core) for the linear version of the algorithm.
+Figure :ref:`time-gpu` shows the time taken for these simulations.
 It can be seen that the algorithm is linear for large values of number of particles.
 We again get more than a 100x speedup using the GPU over a single CPU core.
 Note that on the NVIDIA P100 GPU we are able to run a simulation with 25 timesteps for 5 million particles in less than a second, showing the excellent performance attained.

 Figure :ref:`time-nnps-vs-simple` shows the time taken for simulation using :math:`O(N)` and :math:`O(N^2)` approach.
 Figure :ref:`nnps-simple` shows the speed up acheived by using the :math:`O(N)` algorithm as compared to the :math:`O(N^2)` algorithm using the serial cython backend.
 We have about a 100 fold speed up with the improved algorithm for only 32,000 particles.

 The performance of the algorithm can be further improved by aligning the